How OSS and BSS is shaping the present and future of the Telecom Infrastructure Industry

 - Drive business agility

 A noteworthy growth driver of this market is the increased demand and adoption of Revenue Management Systems.
 These billing processes include features such as pricing management, invoicing, payments, rating, and charging.
 Given how rapidly these cycles of business are evolving, the traditional definition of OSS/BSS is also poised to change.
-Repeatable business processes that deliver instant customer gratification and free up capital - compared to older CAPEX driven OSS/BSS processes – will drive efficiency.
+Repeatable business processes that deliver instant customer gratification and free up capital - compared to older CAPEX-driven OSS/BSS processes – will drive efficiency.

 Current Market Trends

 TowerCos are increasingly assuming the role of an end-to-end infrastructure provider by becoming a digital shared infrastructure provider in the telecom value chain.
-Offering customers a service is about enabling the right integration between the commercial products managed by BSS and the ability of OSS to deliver certain products.
-Increased data consumption and evolution of technology has provided new growth opportunities to telecom infrastructure providers and operators in terms of small cell densification and fiberization of telecom assets.
+Offering customers service is about enabling the right integration between the commercial products managed by BSS and the ability of OSS to deliver certain products.
+Increased data consumption and the evolution of technology have provided new growth opportunities to telecom infrastructure providers and operators in terms of small cell densification and fiberization of telecom assets.

 Here are some key trends shaping the telecom infrastructure industry:

-- Looking at adjacent business models – fibre, small cell, data centre, Wi-Fi, IoT etc.
+- Looking at adjacent business models – fibre, small cell, data centre, Wi-Fi, IoT, etc.